 This policy is currently going through formal consultation.
 Click here to go to comment.

-Development proposals within strategic landscape areas, as identified on the
+Development within strategic landscape areas, as identified on the

 Policies Map, will only be permitted where: